New Richmond Regional Airport: History

 In 2008, the airport completed the purchase of over 60 acre adjoining the north side of the airport.
 The land will be used for future economic development.
 Reconstruction of the oldest portion of the primary runway started on September 8, along with the replacement and upgrading of the runway lighting system.
 Blast/overrun pads were installed on each end of the primary runway.
 A connecting taxiway in the corporate hangar area was also constructed.
 The runway was reopened for operations on October 4.

 In 2010, a taxiway, taxi lane and access road serving the northeast side of the airport was completed.
 The project provided the necessary infrastructure for future aviation related businesses.
 Additional security fencing and gates were also part of the 2010 project.

-In 2023, the south hangar area pavement originally installed in the fall of 1992, will undergo reconstruction.
-The existing asphalt will be removed along with 6 inch base course and will be replaced with a new 8 inch base course and 3 or 4 inches of asphalt, depending on location.
+In 2025, the south hangar area pavement originally installed in the fall of 1992 underwent a major reconstruction beginning on April 21.
+The existing asphalt was removed along with several inches of unsuitable sub-base.
+New material was added and four inches of asphalt pavement was installed.
+The project was substantially completed on June 21 approximately $150,000 under budget and five working days ahead of schedule.

-The airport will begin developing an airport master plan in 2023.
-Engineering firm SEH was selected by the Wisconsin Bureau of Aeronautics in February of 2023 for this task.
+The airport began developing an airport master plan in 2023.
+Engineering firm Short Elliott Hendrickson Inc. (SEH) was selected by the Wisconsin Bureau of Aeronautics for this task.
+Phase one of the master plan is complete.
+Phase two will begin following approval of the forecast data from the FAA.

+The airport is in the planning stages for the reconstruction of taxiway Alpha and the creation of the east hangar area that will bring nineteen 60'x60' hangars and twelve or more corporate size hangars in 2027.
+The project is being designed by SEH.